euwbah/hid-info-sender/README.md

 ## Setup

+I was using Python 3.13.7 on x64 from python.org.

 - Install latest Python for windows.
 Make sure you have the `py` command/launcher available in your terminal.
 - Install HIDAPI
   - Download the latest compiled dll and lib from [libusb/hidapi releases](https://github.com/libusb/hidapi/releases/)